Compare car insurance for learner drivers

 The more powerful or valuable the car, the higher the cost of insuring a learner driver.
 In the case the car is damaged or involved in an accident, the repair costs are likely to be higher, meaning the policy will have to cover greater costs.
 This can bump up insurance premium costs for learners.

-Many learner drivers are able to practice in a parents or relative’s car.
+Many learner drivers are able to practice in their parent’s or relatives’ cars.
 The learner driver cover can be added to the main driver’s policy.

 What is covered by the policy?

-There are three main types of car insurance cover.
+There are three main types of car insurance coverage.
 As a learner driver, talk to your insurer about which is the most appropriate for your personal circumstances and budget.

 The main types of cover are as follows:

 - Comprehensive car insurance.
-Comprehensive car insurance is the highest type of cover available to learner drivers.
-The policy includes all of the above, plus cover for costs for your own car if you have an accident.
+Comprehensive car insurance is the highest type of coverage available to learner drivers.
+The policy includes all of the above, plus cover for the costs of your own car if you have an accident.

 When you are learning to drive on your provisional licence, you must always be supervised.
 Driving alone on a provisional licence will invalidate your insurance.